KentenRoth/100DaysOfCode/README.md

 Tonight I didn't code because I got sucked into a video game.
 Fallout 76 came out a day early and I got sucked into it.
 I am off work the rest of the week so I will get in some extra coding tomorrow before I allow myself to play video games.

 ---

+Day 59

+Today I got my coding in early and I feel ok about it.
+I ended up going over the stuff in the section I have been working on again.
+I have spent the last few days working on the challenge site and applying for a job, so I felt out of sync with what was going on.
+I got caught up with where I was and tomorrow or friday I will be pushing forward.
+I am trying to decide if I should do a factory reset on my computer to see if that fixes the hiccup.
+It has been getting worse, and I am starting to feel like that is my last option.
+I will have to make sure I have space on external HDDs for everything, but I have several of them just hanging out so I should.

+---